Corbin Carroll Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow 78 home runs (one per game), the 10th-fewest in the league.
+- Giants pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.